crispybacons/SSIS/README.md

-# SSIS
-Student Information System Web App using HTML/CCS/PHP
+# Student Information System Web App using HTML/CCS/PHP

 This is my first web app so if there are errors please bear with me, this was created when I was on my highschool years.